 What Is G6PD, Causes, Treatment, Precautions?

 Quick Answer: G6PD deficiency is a genetic condition where the body lacks an enzyme that protects red blood cells from damage.
-It’s more common in males and usually harmless unless triggered by certain foods (fava beans), medications (some antibiotics, antimalarials), or infections.
-When triggered, it can cause hemolytic anemia (breakdown of red blood cells).
-Most children with G6PD live normal lives by avoiding known triggers.
+It’s more common in males and often causes no symptoms unless triggered by certain foods (fava beans), medications (some antibiotics, antimalarials), or infections.
+When triggered, it can cause hemolytic anemia (breakdown of red blood cells), which can occasionally be serious and need urgent care.
+Most children with G6PD live healthy lives by avoiding known triggers.

 Understanding G6PD Deficiency